-8.5.4.2 The Access control folder
+8.5.3.2 The Access control folder

-The Access Control folder contains a list of directory entities (users, user groups) and attributes of directory entity type, for which rights for accessing the entities and attributes are set by the user with appropriate access rights on the server level.
+The Access Control folder contains a list of directory entities (users, user groups) and attributes of directory entity type, for which rights for accessing the entities and attributes are set by the logged-on user on the archive server level.

-The basic view shows the names of directory entities or of attributes of the directory entity type.
+The basic view shows the names of directory entities and attributes of the directory entity type, display contexts and search box.